Paul Flart, Security Guard Fired After His At-Work Fart Videos Went Viral, Seeking Fan Donations To Keep Going

 His real name may be Doug, but to his Instagram followers, he’s Paul Flart, the Florida hospital security guard who recently gained online fame for documenting his episodes of flatulence at work and sharing them via social media.
 With Flart having been recently fired from his job after his Instagram page went viral, it now appears that he’s accepting donations to help finance the activity that made him famous.

-In a video interview with the New York Post, Flart explained what motivated him to post videos of his farts on social media, saying that the acoustics in the front lobby of the hospital he worked in was “really good.”
+In a video interview with the New York Post, Flart explained what motivated him to post videos of his farts on social media, saying that the acoustics in the front lobby of the hospital he worked in were “really good.”
 After recording a clip of himself farting and showing the video to his friends, they suggested that “more people need to be on this,” hence the hospital security guard’s decision to rename himself partly after Kevin James’ titular character in Paul Blart: Mall Cop and share the videos on Instagram.

 Paul Flart also lamented the downside of his viral fame to the New York Post, relating that people have posted “unsolicited fart videos” in an attempt to copy him, and also tried to go one further than his act by posting videos of themselves defecating on camera.